 Ah, now’s the time to channel your inner Chris McCandless.
 Get down and dirty with your inner explorer, because your travel backpack (and it’s contents) are going to be hella useful for multi-day hikes and camping.

 You’ll need to ensure your chosen travel backpack has the capacity for enough weather-suitable clothing, plus space at the bottom with cords to attach your tent and sleeping bag.
 A larger bag (30-45L) is preferable for these adventures, as you’ll likely need provisions for a few days, plus room for food to keep those energy levels up!

 Check that your travel backpack is water-resistant or includes a waterproof cover.
 We’d hate to say we told you so.

-They’re built to be ultra space-efficient, meticulously organised and with specific compartments for things like your laptop, phone, sunglasses and water bottle.
+They’re built to be ultra space-efficient, meticulously organized, and with specific compartments for things like your laptop, phone, sunglasses, and water bottle.
 The idea with carry-ons is that everything slots into place nicely, and all of your items are easy to access.

 If backpacks aren’t your style, check out our guide to the best suitcases.

 For everything other than multi-day hikes and camping trips, water-resistant (rather than waterproof) material should be sufficient for your needs.
 Of course, if you are setting off across the Annapurna range, you’re going to need 100% waterproof material.

 Nylon is typically a good material to look out for, as it will withstand drizzles and sporadic showers.

 If somebody is intent on breaking into your backpack (hey, people do it), they’ll find a way despite your valiant attempts to deter them with lockable zips.
 Nonetheless, they are a feature worth having.
 Scan the bag and check it has compartments with two zips, so they can be padlocked together.